What's On for Doctoral Candidates

 - 28 November: SPSS Core Skills (online)

-Research practice workshops
+Research integrity and research practice workshops

 - 11 November: Introductory Good Clinical Practice Training (Grafton Campus)